Pilot one workflow before you scale it

 - Stop, pause, or continue logic

-What you get
+What you leave with

 - A bounded pilot